 Taking Christianity the whole way means grasping that giving in to the negative voices or trying to shout them down is futile and both will leave me equally despondent.
 God has an answer: none of those accusations matter.
 Even if I am all the things those voices say (I’m not), God means not only to forgive my evil (let’s call it what it is) but to redeem me and bring good through my ridiculous, blundering life.
-If I don’t believe he can do that, then I think I’m better at being screwed up than he is at being God.
+If I don’t believe Jesus can forgive and redeem me, then that means I think I’m better at being screwed up than God is at being God.

 Speaking honestly, some days I think that.
-My unbelief is another of the sins God forgives.
+God forgives my unbelief, as well.

 One day, I was driving downtown and I started through an intersection when the light was green.
 But then the car in front of me stopped dead, so I couldn’t leave the intersection.
 The light turned yellow, then red.
 I look ahead and the road is not backed up, just this car in front of me not moving.

 Then an older woman who had been waiting to cross came out and glared at me.
 I tried to shrug and smile, say, “Sorry, what can you do?”
 She wasn’t having it.
 She told me what she thought of me as she walked around my car.
 She actually turned back and nearly walked backward so she could continue castigating me as she reached the other side.

 I saw red.
 An impulse to fight back, to defend myself, to express my displeasure at my situation and her judgment of me rose up…along with my hand.
 But I held that in check, the car in front of me finally moved, and I drove on, adrenaline gushing, heart pounding.